 Even before the budget announcement, it is expected that among the cohort of CPF members turning 55 in 2020, 7 in 10 active members will accumulate enough CPF savings to meet the Basic Retirement Sum then.
 With these new budget initiatives, it simply means that more will be able to reach our retirement sums.

-But the above may not help those low-income elderly who currently still fall short of having enough CPF savings to meet the Basic Ret irement Sum at 55.
+But the above may not help those low-income elderlies who currently still fall short of having enough CPF savings to meet the Basic Retirement Sum at 55.
 Their wages were generally lower in the past so the amounts set aside via the CPF were correspondingly less.
-These older member also had a shorter runway to benefit from the 1% extra interest on the first $60,000 of balances, introduced in 2008, and the Workfare Income Supplement Scheme introduced in 2007 which tops up the CPF accounts of lower income members.
+These older members also had a shorter runway to benefit from the 1% extra interest on the first $60,000 of balances, introduced in 2008, and the Workfare Income Supplement Scheme introduced in 2007 which tops up the CPF accounts of lower-income members.
 Their low balances may only give them a payout of say $200 per month.

 This is where the recently announced Silver Support Scheme comes in.
 It is meant to help this group of people when they turn 65 and also people in similar situations in the future.
 With an average payment of $200 per person added to their own CPF payouts and perhaps, some giving by their children, they may still be able to retire today.